asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-21-HEVD-arbitraryoverwrite.md

 With our arbitrary write vulnerability, we can write a controlled payload address to a controlled memory location in the kernel.

-With our Arbitrary Write we need to find a good place to write to.
+With our Arbitrary Write, we need to find a good place to write to.
 We are going to overwrite a pointer that resides in the HalDispatchTable, specifically we want to utilize the `HalDispatchTable` since we can invoke and call it from a user-mode perspective, we can call aspects of the `HalDispatchTable` via the undocumented function `NtQueryIntervalProfile`

 ```c++
 NTSTATUS